zuzdak/crud-auth-bcrypt/README.md

 Based on  Dan Vega application crud_auth.
 (https://github.com/danvega  , https://www.danvega.dev/ )  ----------------->
-Thank you Dan Vega for your lessons,  all are great inspiration for many people.  <------------------- In developed above project I made a few changes.
+Thank you Dan Vega for your java  Spring lessons,  all are great inspiration for many people.  <------------------- In developed above project I made a few changes.
 For example there were added new features :
 - bcrypt credentials & authentication based on roles ::